solenya-group/solenya/README.md

 The immediate strategy, which is really a lack of strategy, or upside-down strategy, is to use a type '3' component, an abstraction around an HTML DOM element, and then polute it with application logic.
 In code samples, and in small applications, we can get away with this dirty ad-hoc approach, but the approach doesn't scale.

 For this reason, many people eventually adopt the strategy of using a separate state management library to get their type '1' components.
-But now they've got two separate component models to deal with and integrate.
+But now you've got two separate component models to deal with and integrate.

 Solenya is designed from the start for building high-level type '1' components.
 This means you can cleanly organise your application into meaningful, reusable, high-level chunks.
 So for example, you could have a component for a login, a component for a paged table, or a component for an address.
 And you can compose components to any scale: in fact your root component will represent your entire application.